Ready To Make The Leap To Composite Decking?

 The point is, after every debacle that has happened, the companies have tried hard to correct their recipe.
 Like anything in life, things improve over time as lessons are learned.

 A synthetic decking material by definition contains no natural ingredients.
-The benefits being less mould, less staining and fading generally but a little less wood like in appearance.
+The benefits being less mould, less staining and fading and the downside is a less "wood like" appearance.

 Polyethylene Versus Polypropylene